jnernest/Devopscode/README.md

 # Project parts
 Under `src/test/java` :
-- Steps description (`ExampleSteps`) with annotation related to `.story` files
+- Steps description is done in `ExampleSteps.java` with description annotations to each step that can be used in the `.story` files
-- One story java file.
-To be run by junit (`ExampleStories` extending `JUnitStory`).
+- One story java file per one story file to be run by junit (`ExampleStory` extending `JUnitStory`).
 Steps are initialised.
-Mapping to story file by name (`ExampleStories.java` -> `example_stories.story`).
-Configuration can be splitted into another class.
+Mapping to story file is done by name (`ExampleStory.java` -> `example_story.story`).
+Configuration can be put into another class and reused.
-- All stories file.
-To be run by junit (`AllStoriesByRegexPath` extending `JUnitStories`) Folders, paths or regex are provided to find `.story` files.
-Configuration can be splitted into another class.
+- All stories file so all stories be run by junit (`AllStoriesByRegexPathTest` extending `JUnitStories`) Folders, paths or regex are provided to find `.story` files.
+Configuration can be put into another class and reused.
-- Story file. `example_stories.story`
+- Story file itself. `example_stories.story`